brudi07/Robo/README.txt

-Working on creating a base foundation for a RPG.
+Working on creating a base foundation for an RPG.
 Hoping to take parts of the Pokemon RPG battle formula and incorporate it into a robot themed game.